-• VOX operation where transmitter is activated by transmit audio signal.
+- RTS control line of serial port.
+Possible, but I can't imagine why anyone would want to do this when there are better ways. - VOX operation where transmitter is activated by transmit audio signal.
 The SignaLink USB uses this technique.
 (Homebrew circuit example: https://sites.google.com/site/kh6tyinterface/)

-I do not recommend using the VOX built into transceivers because they are designed for voice and keep the transmitter on much too long after the audio has stopped.
+The VOX built into transceivers are designed for voice and keep the transmitter on much too long after the audio has stopped.
+It's not a good idea to send a dead carrier because other TNCs will think the channel is clear and start transmitting.
 The User Guide has a detailed explanation.

 • Use one of the General Purpose I/O (GPIO) pins.
-I'm currently using this along with the cheap USB audio adapter.